 The Bass Pro Group LLC currently owns the company.
 Given the number of other fishing brands under the Group’s umbrella, their decision to buy Ranger Boat is not strange.
 To give you an idea, this retail giant now has a workforce of roughly 40,000.

 While the founder- Forrest L. Wood- sold Ranger in 1987 to Thomson Co., he continued to work closely with it.
-In 1991, private company Genmar Holding claimed ownership of the brand until it encountered financial problems in 2009.
+In 1991, private company Genmar Holding claimed brand ownership until it encountered financial problems in 2009.

 It was in 2010 that Ranger Boat was acquired by Platinum Equity before being taken by Bass Pro Group LLC in December 2014.
 Ranger Boats’ name still stands strong today, after over 50 years since it was founded and two years after Wood passed away.